drduh/PC-Engines-APU-Router-Guide/README.md

 # Configure network interfaces

-Now an Ethernet or wireless network interface (or both) can be set up to continue the rest of the setup over SSH instead of the serial terminal.
+Ethernet or wireless network interfaces can now be configured.

 ## OpenBSD